 max_stepsalone is enough to prevent loops.
 A step limit of 15 doesn't stop an agent from wasting 15 steps (and thousands of tokens) on a futile loop.
 Semantic loop detection stops the bleeding early, often after 2-3 repeated attempts.

-This bucket has two related states: hard context-window overflow and slow budget bleed.
-Because most agent architectures append every tool call, reasoning step, and observation to a continuous conversational history, prompt size grows roughly linearly with each turn.
+This bucket has two related states: hard context-window overflow and slow token-budget bleed.
+In a naive agent runtime that appends each tool call and observation to one transcript, prompt size grows roughly linearly with each turn.
 Across the full run, total token spend can become roughly quadratic because each new step re-sends most of the prior history.
-If a task requires 20 steps, the final step includes the previous 19 steps in context, leading to massive context window bloat.
+If a 20-step task replays its full transcript every time, the final step includes the previous 19 steps.

-If this growth is left unchecked, it inevitably leads to context window overflows (commonly rejected with a provider error, or handled via truncation you didn't intend) or unexpectedly high API bills.
+If this growth is left unchecked, it can cause context-window overflow (commonly rejected with a provider error, or handled via truncation you didn't intend) and unexpectedly high API bills.
 A runaway agent stuck in a subtle loop can consume a large amount of tokens before anyone notices.

 Effective budget management involves implementing two distinct layers: hard limits and soft management.
 Hard limits act as a circuit breaker, abruptly stopping the agent if it exceeds a predefined cost or token threshold.
 Soft management involves proactively monitoring the context window and taking action (like summarizing the history) before limits are breached.